ahza64/project-00/README.md

 Racing Game:

+Race your friends by pressing your Avatars number key on the keyboard repeatedly faster than your opponent.
+Select the number of players, and the board length.
+Your key is the number of your player.

-press your player's key repaeatedly to win the race.
+Press your player's key repeatedly to win the race.
 Short explanation of the project (1-2 sentences) - what is the goal of the project and/or main functionality?

 Technologies Used

-There is no hardcoding when building the players and the board.
-What technologies did you use to develop this project? (bullet points)
+Using HTML, CSS, jQuery, an external API and javaScript object oriented programming (OOP), I've created a race game.
+The player objects, board objects and Avatar creations are created by the computer.
+There are no hard coded objects.
+Theoretically, you can create infinite player objects and board lengths (well, 52^52 number based on my random id generator).
+Unknowingly at the time, I created a rudimentary foundation for a non-sQL database.

 Existing Features

-Move token with button press. you can change board length and player number with one number change for each.
-What features does your racing game have? (bullet points)
+The most important feature of this app, is not only the utilization of OOP, but that the app creates the objects themselves.
+Only ten players and a board length of up to 20 should be used due to the limited processing power of a web browser and the limited number of keys on the key board.

+Some other notable features are the API call to create an avatar image.

 Planned Features

-set inputs to decide board length and number of players. set up spotify search to enter track and pop up first album img as avatar.
-What changes would you make to your project if you continue to work on it? (bullet points)
+I think keeping track of wins is important, and will be added in the future.

-Screenshot (optional)
+Screenshot

-Link to hosted project on GitHub pages or BitBalloon (optional)
+Link to hosted project on GitHub pages or BitBalloon